 ET is part of a group of conditions known as myeloproliferative disorders.
 Others include:

-- Chronic myelogenous leukemia (cancer that starts in the bone marrow)
+- Chronic myelogenous leukemia (an overproduction of white blood cells that starts in the bone marrow)

 - Primary myelofibrosis (disorder of the bone marrow in which the marrow is replaced by fibrous scar tissue)

 Many people with ET have a mutation of a gene (JAK2, CALR, or MPL).